YichenWangs/second-yr-talk/source.md

 ???
 How about other performers using this instrument?
 What do they think about it?

-Reflections from other musicians presented a different perspective to me:
+ a different perspective that consolidate the design by me in hinder sight.
 It was them pointed out the tangibility of spatial dimension, the awareness the tension with space, and how sound is created within this relationship.